Calamos Investments Closed-End Funds (NASDAQ: CHI, CHY, CSQ, CGO, CHW, CCD and CPZ) Announce Monthly Distributions and Required Notifications of Sources of Distribution

-NAPERVILLE, Ill., April 1, 2022 /PRNewswire/ -- Calamos Investments®* has announced monthly distributions and sources of distributions paid in April 2022 to shareholders of its seven closed-end funds (the Funds) pursuant to the Funds' respective distribution plans.
+METRO CHICAGO, Ill., Aug.
+1, 2022 /PRNewswire/ -- Calamos Investments®* has announced monthly distributions and sources of distributions paid in August 2022 to shareholders of its seven closed-end funds (the Funds) pursuant to the Funds' respective distribution plans.

 Fund